For Nonprofits

 Nonprofit status is not required.

-Applicants must live in, work in, or demonstrate a strong connection to the Worcester neighborhood where the project will take place.
+All applicants (individuals and organizations) must live in, work in, or demonstrate a strong connection to the Worcester neighborhood where the project will take place.

 Projects must center arts, culture, and creativity as the primary method of engagement and respond to a clear community identified need.